mattradford/EE-Secured/README.md

 After the script has run, log in to the server again using a new terminal to check everything is correct.
 Then alter EasyEngine's conf file (`/etc/easyengine/ee.conf`) to suit your defaults.

-The server is then ready for `ee site create` command to start adding WordPress sites.
+The server is then ready for `ee site create` to start adding WordPress sites.

 ## To Do
 * alter default web page for server to show the hostname